 Subject to clause 42, there is to be a tap or water connection point with a supply of potable water at every long stay site.

-44. Tap within 10 metres of short stay sites
+44. Tap within 10 m of short stay sites

-There is to be a tap connected to a supply of potable water within at least 10 metres of every short stay site on a facility, unless otherwise approved.
+There is to be a tap connected to a supply of potable water within at least 10 m of every short stay site on a facility, unless otherwise approved.

 Division 13 — Waste water, sewage and drainage

-45. Interpretation
+45. Term used: AS/NZS 3500.2.2

 In this division —